Gexkill/sweng2/RASD/src/index.md

 ## Text assumptions
 * There is an old system as described above.
 * We should develop a mobile application for clients where clients can make a reservation using the GPS position or by inserting their position. **Keep or remove?[gilles : keep]**
-* Shared requests are took into account until they don't get accepted by any driver.
+* Shared requests are taken into account until they don't get accepted by any driver.
 * The clients are not registered in the system, because we only need few information (see [Glossary](#glossary)).
-We made this choice because in the real systems, clients often have no time to register, so we think that without user registration the system is more user friendly and quick to use.
+We made this choice because in real systems, clients often have no time to register, so we think that without user registration the system is more user friendly and quick to use.
 * The system does not need client registration since it works like the old system (where every client must say identification data via call).
 The real applications of many cities run in this way.
 * There are only normal taxis for only 4 passengers.
 * The registration/deletion by the company of a taxi driver is done in the same way of the old system, so we do not have to do this part. **keep or remove [gilles : keep]**